rematch/rematch/docs/recipes/decouplingReducers.md

 We see that our reducers start to be big and pretty unreadable.
 Hopefully, we can separate our update functions.

-We can start to isolate our pure reusable functions
+We can start to isolate our pure reusable function

 ```javascript
 function filterObjectByKey(obj, f) {